Professional edition active

 • Contribution to incorrect diagnosis

 Despite these concerns, many patients strongly believe in the benefits of supplements and continue to use them with or without a physician’s involvement.
 Patients may not think to disclose or may wish to conceal their use of dietary supplements.
 For this reason, the outpatient history should periodically include explicit questions about past and new use of integrative, complementary, and alternative therapies, including dietary supplements.
-Many physicians incorporate some supplement use into their practice; their reasons include proven benefit of the supplement, a desire to ensure that supplements are used safely by patients who will use supplements anyway, and the physician’s belief that the supplements are safe and effective.
+Some physicians incorporate supplement use into their practice; their reasons include proven benefit of the supplement, a desire to ensure that supplements are used safely by patients who will use supplements anyway, and the physician’s belief that the supplements are safe and effective.

 Common concerns about the use of supplements include the following: